rhaiscript/book/src/rust/operators.md

 Overload Operator via Rust Function
 ----------------------------------

-Operator functions cannot be defined as a script function (because operators syntax are not valid function names).
+Operator functions cannot be defined in script because operators are usually not valid function names.

-However, operator functions _can_ be registered to the [`Engine`] via the methods `Engine::register_fn`, `Engine::register_result_fn` etc.
+However, operator functions _can_ be registered to the [`Engine`] via the `Engine::register_XXX` API.

 When a custom operator function is registered with the same name as an operator, it _overrides_ the built-in version.

 ```rust
 use rhai::{Engine, EvalAltResult, RegisterFn};